Ada Hautala: Early life

-Junior
+Junior gymnastics career

 2016–17

 Hautala competed at the 2016 Finnish national championships where she placed tenth in the all-around but first on balance beam.
 She later competed at the Mälarcupen where she placed tenth.

 In 2017 Hautala won her first junior national title at the Finnish national championships.
 She next competed at the Nordic Championships where she helped Finland finish first as a team and individually placed tenth.
 At the 2017 European Youth Olympic Festival Hautala helped Finland place 13th.

 2018

 Hautala competed at the Finnish National Championships where she placed second in the all-around and on vault behind Nitta Nieminen and placed first on the other three apparatuses.
 She next competed at the Youth Olympic Games Qualifier where she placed 20th.
 In doing so she qualified a spot for Finland.
 Hautala competed at the European Championships and finished 32nd in qualifications.
 Hautala was selected to represent Finland at the 2018 Youth Olympic Games.
 While there she finished ninth in the all-around and was second reserve for the balance beam final.